 Recent legislative victories for CNSs:

 - Repeal of exclusionary Michigan licensing law a victory for consumer health and CNSs!
-Read more in our latest press release!
+Read more in our latest press release! and read the article in Today’s Dietician.

 - Big news for CNSs!
 Medicare Ruling Levels Playing Field Among Nutrition Professionals and Registered Dietitians in Hospitals.
 Get all the details!